 - Information services that provide citizens, media, business, administrations and other decision makers with easy and effective access to information, thus increasing transparency and understanding of the policies and activities of the EU;

-- What information is collected, for what purpose and through which technical means the EU collects personal information exclusively to the extent necessary to fulfil a specific purpose.
-The information will not be re-used for an incompatible purpose;
+The ERC website collects personal information exclusively to the extent necessary to fulfil a specific purpose.
+The information will not be re-used for an incompatible purpose.

-- To whom your information is disclosed.
-The EU will only disclose information to third parties if that is necessary for the fulfilment of the purpose(s) identified above and to the mentioned (categories of) recipients.
-The EU will not divulge your personal data for direct marketing purposes;
+We will only disclose information to third parties if that is necessary for the fulfilment of the purpose(s) identified above and to the mentioned (categories of) recipients.
+We will not use nor divulge your personal data for direct marketing purposes.

-How do we treat e-mails you send us?
+How do we treat the personal data that you communicate to us?

-When you send such a message, your personal data is collected only to the extent necessary to reply.
+Our website offers the possibility to contact the ERC by using the form available on this web page.
+When you send such a message, your personal data is processed only to the extent necessary to reply.
 If the management team of the mailbox is unable to answer your question, it will forward your e-mail to another service.
 You will be informed, via e-mail, about which service your question has been forwarded to.

-If you have any questions about the processing of your e-mail and related personal data, do not hesitate to include them in your message.
+If you have any questions about the processing of your e-mail and related personal data, do not hesitate to include them in your message selecting "data protection" as the category for which you would like to ask a question in the contact form.

 What are cookies?

-To ensure the proper functioning of this site, some web services applied by erc.europa.eu place small data files on your computer, known as cookies.
+To ensure the proper functioning of this site, some web services used by erc.europa.eu place small data files on your computer, known as cookies.

 Most big websites or internet service providers do this too.
-Cookies help the site remember your settings – language, font size and other preferences for how you want to view the site on your computer - so you don’t have to keep re-entering them whenever you come back to us.
+Cookies help the site remember your settings and preferences so you don’t have to keep re-entering them whenever you come back to us.

 How you can control cookies